reyesrj2012/Module-8/README.md

 ## Description

-Creat a user to either create a new or vehicle or select an existing vehicle.
+Create an application that forces a  user to either create a new vehicle or select an existing vehicle.
 Once the selection process is complete, the user is able to perform certain action with the selected vehicle.
 The user returns to a menu ater every until they decide to exit the application.

 ## Contributing